-CULINARY I (Y)

-OOLINAITI (I)

-PREREQUISITE: Student interest.

-SCHOOL EDHS ORHS PHS UMHS GRADES 9-12 CREDIT 5 units per semester

-Meets UC Requirement: "g"
+CULINARY I (Y) #0553 PREREQUISITE: Student interest.
+SCHOOL GRADES CREDIT EDHS 9-12 5 units per semester ORHS PHS Meets UC Requirement: "g"

-This course covers the relationship of nutrition to health and well-being; the selection, preparation and care of food, meal management and optimal use of food dollars.
+This course covers the relationship of nutrition to health and well-being; the selection preparation and care of food, meal management and optimal use of food dollars.
 In addition, the course demonstrates competencies needed for planning, preparing and serving food attractively and nutritiously within a given time schedule.
 At ORHS, cooking lab is limited to once per week.

-CULINARY II (Y)
+CULINARY II (Y) #055

-SCHOOL GRADES CREDIT

-better and teacher approval.

-PREREQUISITE: Culinary I with a grade C or
+PREREQUISITE: Culinary I with a grade C or better and teacher approval.